Implementation of an Academic automation model

 First sensor (S1) checks if there is a box on the belt.

-The box is placed on the conveyer belt by the first cilinder (the box passes throw micro 1 and turns it ON) (C1).
+The box is placed on the conveyor belt by the first cylinder (the box passes throw micro 1 and turns it ON) (C1).

-The cilinder (C1) is raised until the box is detected by micro 2.
+The cylinder (C1) is raised until the box is detected by micro 2.